Frequently Asked Questions*

 We are very aware of the controversy about palm oil usage.
 We keep our palm oil percentage to

-30% or less of the total amount of oils used in our soaps and we only ever use palm oil from sustainable
+30% or less of the total amount of oils used in our soaps and we are careful to only ever use palm oil obtained from sustainable

 Do your soaps comply with the cosmetics regulations?